 Various bus routes pass through Vaucluse with stops on Vaucluse Road (number 325).
 Check the bus timetable on the NSW Transport Info website.

-Milk Beach is one of those picturesque beaches that the tourists don’t yet know about, despite the fact that you can enjoy the best views.
+Milk Beach is one of those picturesque beaches that the average tourist doesn’t know about, despite the fact that it offers the best views.

-Overlooking Hermit Bay and Sydney Harbour, this 50 metres long and 5 metres wide strip of white sand is quietly tucked away in Vaucluse, one of the most expensive suburbs in Australia, minutes away from busy Bondi Beach.
+Overlooking Hermit Bay and Sydney Harbour, this 50 metres long and 5 metres wide strip of sand is quietly tucked away in Vaucluse, one of the most affluent suburbs in Australia, only moments away from busy Bondi Beach.

 Located halfway along the Rose Bay to Watsons Bay walk, Milk Beach is the perfect spot to spend a relaxing Sunday afternoon.

-But as secluded as Milk Beach may appear, it does get crowdy at times, especially on hot summer days, with families and young people enjoying a swim and a nice cold beer.
-Yachts typically rock up in front of the beach as well.
+But as secluded as Milk Beach may appear, it can get crowdy there at times, especially on warm summer days, with families and young people enjoying a swim and a nice cold afternoon drink.
+Luxury yachts often appear in front of the beach as well.

 There are picnic tables located in the Strickland House parkland right behind the beach though, so it’s a good idea to bring your own food with you.
 Dogs and loud music unfortunately are not allowed at Milk Beach.

 Milk Beach is also a great (and free) vantage point for the famous Sydney NYE fireworks.
-With the CBD skyline and Harbour Bridge ahead of you, the views are pretty good.
+With the CBD skyline and Harbour Bridge in front of you, the views are pretty good.

 There are a few more beaches close to Milk Beach that are worth visiting.
 Queens beach and Tingara beach are located at the other side of Hermit Bay and are just as small and secluded as Milk Beach is, if not smaller.

-Shark Beach is a family friendly beach further north, and does get very busy during warm summer weekends.
+Shark Beach is a family friendly beach further north, but it does get very busy there during warm summer weekends.

 Nielsen Park, right behind the beach, is one of Sydney’s most popular recreation areas.
-Parking is very hard to find here so it’s best to come early on warm summer days.
+Parking is really hard to find there, so it’s best to come early on those busy days.